MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 :::image type="content" source="media/cicd-tutorial/complete-merge.png" alt-text="Screenshot of merge pull request.":::

-## Step 8: Update workspace
+## Step 9: Update workspace

-Go back to the workspace and refresh the page.
+Go back to the shared workspace connected to the dev stage of the deployment pipeline (the one we created in [Step 1](#step-1-create-a-workspace] and refresh the page.
 The source control icon now shows `1` because one item in the git repo was changed and is different from the items in the *MyFoods* workspace.
 The MyFoodsIncome dataset shows a status of *Update Required*.

 :::image type="content" source="media/cicd-tutorial/source-control-icon.png" alt-text="Screenshot of source control icon showing one difference.":::